-Note that you should always shut your computer down by choosing the Shut Down command in Windows (see page 1 - 32).
+Note that you should always shut your computer down by choosing the Shut Down command in Windows.
 This will help prevent hard disk or system problems.

-Figure 1 - 1 - Opening the Lid/LCD
+Figure 1 - 1 - Computer with AC/DC Adapter Plugged-In/Opening the Lid/LCD